 The types of life insurance we offer

-There are two main types of life insurance for a mortgage.
+We offer two types of life insurance.
 The right policy for you depends on your individual circumstances.

 Life Insurance – this could pay out a lump sum if you die during the length of the policy, and help your dependents to pay the mortgage (interest only) or help maintain their lifestyle and everyday living expenses.

 Decreasing Life Insurance – this is designed to help protect a repayment mortgage so the amount of cover reduces roughly in line with the way a repayment mortgage decreases.

-If you do take out Life Insurance or Decreasing Life Insurance you can add Critical Illness Cover to your policy at an extra cost.
+When you take out Life Insurance or Decreasing Life Insurance you can add Critical Illness Cover to your policy at an extra cost.

 Please just remember that these policies are not savings or investment products and have no cash value unless a valid claim is made.

 A home is so much more than an asset, and whatever type of life insurance you choose, paying a small monthly premium can help your family carry on living there if you are no longer around.